-A key way to achieve stickiness is to make the product central to the customer’s day.
-A product with multiple integrations to other applications, which is made far easier by using an integration platform, becomes deeply ingrained in the business customer’s day-to-day operations.
+A key way to achieve stickiness is to make the product central to the customer's day.
+A product with multiple integrations to other applications, which is made far easier by using embedded integration products, becomes deeply ingrained in the business customer's day-to-day operations.
 That product now goes beyond its core functionality and becomes a critical component of broader workflows: eliminating redundant data entry, automating or reducing the number of tasks users must complete in other systems, providing access to data from other sources, and making it easier to share information.

 Another way to increase stickiness is to help customers notice and appreciate the value they receive from a product, which makes it easier for them to justify paying the monthly or yearly cost.
 B2B software companies provide significant additional value to their customers through integrations, and a customer integration portal helps to highlight that value-add.
-An integration platform’s customer portal, typically white-labeled and embedded into the product, features integration self-service tools and an integration app store.
-This helps highlight the product’s integration capabilities and the many things it does for the customer beyond its core function.
+An integration platform's customer portal, typically white-labeled and embedded into the product, features integration self-service tools and an integration marketplace.
+This helps highlight the product's integration capabilities and the many things it does for the customer beyond its core function.

 Stickiness increases further when customers recognize that it would be difficult to switch to a different product while retaining all the benefits they've grown accustomed to.
 For the customer, leaving a product with multiple integrations mean removing not just a single application, but also a hub of their technology ecosystem and all the connected workflows it powers.
 Finding another vendor with a comparable product and the ability to provide all of the same integrations, and then working with the vendor on integration requirements and configuration, represents a high switching cost involving considerable effort and disruption.